-In fact one study of Jamaican Strawberry guava determined that the species was superior to common Guava in some ways.
+In fact, one study determined that the Jamaican Strawberry guava variety was superior to common Guava in some ways.

 Strawberry guavas were found to be superior to common guavas in antioxidant and antimicrobial activities, total phenolics and vitamin C content.
 They also possessed relatively high fibre content.Source: sciencedirect.com